Skip to main content

 Development Database Setup

-When working with ClickHouse Cloud, the recommended approach is to use a separate ClickHouse Cloud instance as your development database.
+When working with ClickHouse Cloud, the recommended approach is to use a separate ClickHouse Cloud instance/database as your development database.
 This ensures full compatibility between your development and production environments, eliminating potential differences in engines, features, and behaviors.

 Benefits of this approach include: